zjohn77/retrieval/README.md

 ```

 ## 5. Usage:
-The following example is based on demo.js found in the demo folder.
+The following example is based on scenarios.js found in the demo/demo1 folder.
 ```js
 /*
  * Demonstrates how to use the Retrieval module via 4 quick examples.